phylhom/phylhom.github.io/_projects/redlosses.md

 #rating: 3
 ---

+**REDucing food LOSSES by microbial spoilage prediction**

-**The ANR Redlosses project was launched in January 2017 for 4 years (ended September 2021 due to COVID pandemic period) and was coordinated by Oniris Secalim (Monique Zagorec: coordinator).
+The ANR Redlosses project was launched in January 2017 for 4 years (ended September 2021 due to COVID pandemic period) and was coordinated by Oniris Secalim (Monique Zagorec: coordinator).
 The project involves ten partners and was funded for 580 k€.
-Our team ([Stéphane Chaillou](https://fme.micalis.fr/team/stephane-chaillou/)) coordinated the workpackage 2 : Generation of new data.**
+Our team ([Stéphane Chaillou](https://fme.micalis.fr/team/stephane-chaillou/)) coordinated the workpackage 2 : Generation of new data.

 The objective of the [REdlosses](https://www.redlosses.fr/) project was to develop a decision-support tool for producers in order to reduce food losses by early predicting in the production process the likelihood of occurrence of bacterial spoilage during storage.